Runwave Inflatable Stand Up Paddle Board Review (2022)

-The Runwave 11′ iSUP Board is an affordable, surprisingly decent quality lightweight inflatable all-around stand up paddleboard that can be used mainly for cruising (recreational paddling), though it does come with a couple of quirks.
+The Runwave 11′ iSUP board is an affordable, surprisingly decent quality lightweight inflatable all-around stand up paddleboard that can be used mainly for cruising (recreational paddling), though that doesn’t mean it excludes other SUP activities, and includes a carbon paddle.
 The maximum weight capacity is up to around 350lbs and is thus suitable for even the bigger paddlers.
-As for the quirks, for one, despite the description saying that the paddle floats, it really didn’t in my case.

 Paddleboarding can be surprisingly challenging of a watersport even though it might not look like it from a bystander’s point of view.
 You’ll easily forget yourself to it when trying to focus on balancing on the board in exhilarating fear of falling off.
 And the view can be something totally different than what you’re used to.
 So, what are you waiting for?
 Give it a try.

 You can check its price here: Runwave 11′ iSUP package.